 The default locale information is controlled by the LANG environment variable.
-This variable is initially set in the configuration process of CentOS distribution installer, specifically in the 'Language' step; or once installed using the system-config-language tool.
+This variable is initially set in the configuration process of CentOS distribution installer, specifically in the 'Language' step; or once installed using the system-configlanguage tool.

 The centos-art.sh script uses the LANG environment variable to determine what language to use for printing output messages.
-Another use of LANG variable inside centos-art.sh script is to determine what translation file to update or edit when input files are localized.
+Moreover, the locale functionality uses the LANG to determine what translation messages to udpate or edit.